rishimaa/3rdrepo/README.md

 and sends an email to the user about their daily horoscope

-input : user's sunsign and email id output : an email is sent to the users from rangadurai.d@gmail.com
+input : user's sunsign and email id

+output : an email is sent to the users